- DPO's Blog

 - As soon as a request is identified, suspend the routine data deletion or destruction processes with respect to the data of that individual.
 It’s now a criminal offence to delete, destroy, alter or conceal personal data in order to ‘prevent disclosure to data subject’.

 - Make checks in all systems for the data being asked for, even possibly in different member states.
-Personal data includes hard copy or electronic filing systems e.g. client/employee files, Outlook accounts, audio recordings or CCTV footage.
+Personal data can include hard copy or electronic filing systems e.g. client/employee files, Outlook accounts, audio recordings or CCTV footage.

 - Remember, there are exceptions when data shouldn’t be given back to a person.
 For example, if it would obstruct legal enquiries, investigations and procedures, endanger national security or infringe on the rights and freedoms of others e.g. if an individual asks for CCTV footage but it contains other people in it.
 Consider whether the other individuals have consented to disclosing the data or whether it’s reasonable to disclose it anyway.